Excise taxes, excise duties, air travellers security charge and fuel charge

 All air carriers that provide an air transportation service that includes a chargeable enplanement must register to collect the ATSC.

-To register, Form B248, Registration Form Under the Provisions of the Air Travellers Security Charge Act, must be completed and sent to:
+To register, you must fill out Form B248, Registration Form Under the Provisions of the Air Travellers Security Charge Act and send it to:

 Canada Revenue Agency